yayaiu6/ChatGPT-Powered-Messenger-Bot/README.md

 ### OpenAI: Powering the Brain
 - **What is it?**
   OpenAI is the company behind ChatGPT.
-We’re using their GPT-3.5-turbo model, which is fast, smart, and great for conversations.
+We’re using their GPT-4o model, which is fast, smart, and great for conversations.

 - **How does it work here?**
   - You get an API key from OpenAI (like a password to use their service).
   - The bot sends the user’s message and chat history to OpenAI via their API.
   - OpenAI sends back a response, which the bot passes to the user.

-- **Why GPT-3.5-turbo?**
-  - It’s powerful but cheaper and faster than newer models like GPT-4.
-  - Perfect for a demo like this—smart enough to impress without breaking the bank.

 - **Cool Detail**:
   You can tweak how the bot talks by changing the “system prompt” (e.g., “Act like a friendly teacher” or “Be a sassy robot”).
 It’s all in the `generate_openai_response` function.